|

 A species description and information about the ecology of Paspalum urvillei as an invasive species is provided from the Global Invasive Species Database (GISD).
 GISD was created and is maintained by IUCN's Invasive Species Specialist Group (ISSG).

-Paspalum urvillei (Poaceae): species information from GCW
+Paspalum urvillei information from ITIS

 Paspalum urvillei impact information from GISD (ISSG)